fsprojects/ProjectScaffold/docs/content/tutorial.md

 ## Release

-In order to get release process started you have to do a manual step.
+In order to get your first release process started you have to do a manual step.
 Please create a `build.cmd` with the following content:

+    [lang=batchfile]
     @echo off
     cls